Ablation for Liver Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on Coumadin, general clinical guidelines for IR ablation will be followed, which might involve adjustments.

-What data supports the effectiveness of the treatment CT guided percutaneous ablation for liver cancer?
+What prior data suggests that CT guided percutaneous ablation is safe for liver cancer treatment?

-How is CT guided percutaneous ablation unique for liver cancer treatment?
+What evidence suggests that CT guided percutaneous ablation is effective for liver cancer?

 Constantinos Sofocleous, MD